abdallahade1/BioViL-T-Retrieval-KD/README.md

 space.
 Teacher embeddings are extracted once offline and cached, so the teacher is never run during student training.

-**Stage 1 — Contrastive distillation.** For a batch of image–text pairs, a symmetric InfoNCE loss trains the student to rank each matched pair above the others in both directions.
+**Stage 1: Contrastive distillation.** For a batch of image text pairs, a symmetric InfoNCE loss trains the student to rank each matched pair above the others in both directions.
 A feature-imitation term (mean squared error + cosine) regresses the student embeddings toward the teacher embeddings, keeping the student compatible with the teacher space.
 The Stage 1 objective is InfoNCE + λ·(image KD + text KD).

-**Stage 2 — Hard-negative fine-tuning.** Starting from the best Stage 1 checkpoint, the student is fine-tuned with the top-K most-similar non-matching reports inserted as additional negatives in the InfoNCE denominator, drawn from a 25,000-sample candidate pool.
+**Stage 2: Hard-negative fine-tuning.** Starting from the best Stage 1 checkpoint, the student is fine-tuned with the top-K most-similar non-matching reports inserted as additional negatives in the InfoNCE denominator, drawn from a 25,000-sample candidate pool.
 The feature-imitation regularizer is retained.